All I Want for the Holidays is Headache Relief

 It’s the most wonderful time of year!
 Holiday lights are strung, children are writing letters to Santa, and the mistletoe is hung where couples can stop for that magical kiss.
 But you’re rushing from store to store for those last minute gifts and shopping on your lunch break instead of eating.
 How is your dedication rewarded?
 You get a massive headache.
 Your increased stress and decreased sleep can be one of a number of contributing factors to those holiday headaches, but don’t let this “Scrooge” you over.
-Relief is near!
+Headache relief is near!

 Maintain your regular sleep schedule.
 Holiday parties and late night shopping may interfere with you going to bed at a decent hour, but try to get about 8 hours of sleep a night.

 Don’t forget to eat!
 That sale may only be for a few hours but grab a nutritious snack and bring it along with you.